 Plants as with fashion seem to come and go and come back again.
 Over the last few years Sansevieria started to make somewhat of a comeback.

-These plants make great houseplants due to their versatility in both size and growing conditions.
+The viper’s bowstring hemp makes a great houseplant due to their versatility in both size, use and growing conditions.

 You’ll find Sansevieria used in small dish gardens all the way up into 14″ containers 42″ inches in height.
 They handle full sun, look great on a patio during the spring and summer, but also can go inside into very low light.

-Temperatures below 45 degrees for extended periods is one climatic condition it will not tolerate.
-When the plants become damaged it can show up slowly over a 1- 4 week period.
+Cold temperatures below 45° degrees Fahrenheit for extended periods are one climatic condition it will not tolerate.
+When the plants become damaged, they can show up slowly over a 1- 4 week period.

 Because of their relationship to the succulent family they hold a lot of water.